How Hard Is The Real Estate Exam? (7 Proven Tips To Pass)

-- Breathe while taking the test, because lack of oxygen will hinder your ability to remember what you’ve studied.
+- Breathe while taking the test because a lack of oxygen will hinder your ability to remember what you’ve studied.

 - Read every word to the question.
-Sometimes, small words like “many” or “all” change the meaning of the question, and its answer, significantly.
+Sometimes, small words like “many” or “all” significantly change the meaning of the question and its answer.

 Remember, the goal is to get a passing score, not necessarily get everything right, so answer what you know first.